 Millions of other parents and families are just like this Nashville mom.
 They struggle with diaper need, or the inability to provide clean diapers for their children.
-The goal of every parent is to keep their baby safe, dry and happy, but a recent study shows 1 in 3 U.S. families have a hard time doing just that.
+The goal of every parent is to keep their baby safe, dry and happy, but a recent study shows nearly 1 in 2 US families with young children experience diaper need.*

 To help support these families, Huggies® became the founding sponsor of the NDBN in 2011.
 The NDBN's goal is to meet the basic diaper needs of babies in the U.S. Since partnering with the NDBN, Huggies has donated over 200 million diapers and wipes to moms and dads.
 But it's not just about product distribution — Huggies and the NDBN can offer even more assistance to families in diaper need with help from volunteers across the country.

 When Kristen Hilgers, a volunteer at Happy Bottoms diaper bank in Kansas City, Missouri, learned about diaper need, she couldn't help but put herself in the shoes of the parents experiencing it.
 "I can only imagine how hard it must be for those moms who always have to worry about the diaper bag being empty," she says.
 "Now, I do what I can to help eliminate diaper insecurity in my community."